aixtlilco9/PS_CityInfo/README.md

 I couldn't connect to their api I decided learn a bit about api development.

-This project is soppose to be a RESTful api using ASP.NET Core and although when he project run nothing appears and I get a screen saying error code soemthing its actually works.
+This project is soppose to be a RESTful api using ASP.NET Core and although when the project runs nothing appears and I get a screen saying error code soemthing its actually works.
 The data contained in the db are cities and each city may contain 1 or more points of interest/tourist spots